 Features define the best Apple keyboard of all time

 The Apple Extended Keyboard II included a couple of other neat touches, too.
 Its Caps Lock key remained depressed when you hit it (unlike today’s, which indicate they are on by way of an LED).
 This gave the keyboard a typewriter-style feel that many users appreciated.
-It also boasted a power switch located on the keyboard, which drew many accolades in the early 1990s.
+The keyboard also boasted a power switch, which drew many accolades in the early 1990s.

 Finally, in a notable improvement over its predecessor, the Apple Extended Keyboard II featured an extendable foot in its base.
 This allowed for a variable height.
 Combined with a curved ergonomic design, this gave users many options for getting the keyboard angled just right for their individual needs.

-Did you ever hack out a document on one of these keyboards?
+Did you ever hack out a document on one of these popular peripherals?
 Or maybe you’re still using one today?
 Tell us why it’s the best Apple keyboard ever (or not) in the comments below.